 Another beautiful woven design from rags to rugs in no time!

 28. Large Scale

-This is a clever project for making a large-scale project simpler by sewing together smaller pre-made rag rugs.
+This is a clever project for making a large-scale project simpler by sewing together smaller pre-made rag rug designs.

 29. Orange White Gray